-Advocacy is at the heart of the work we do at YWCA Canberra, and with the vision of women shaping our communities, we work to improve the quality of life for women, their families and communities in the ACT.
+Advocacy is at the heart of the work we do at YWCA Canberra, and with the vision of girls and women thriving, we strengthen communities by supporting girls and women through our services and advocacy.

 Our advocacy agenda is directly informed by the work that YWCA Canberra undertakes across the ACT, drawing on the evidence and knowledge generated by our programs, services, and the research we undertake.